PetCloud

-PetCloud is an Australian company selling pet care services based in Brisbane.
-PetCloud, screens potential pet sitters for pet owners.
+PetCloud is an Australian company selling pet care services and screening potential pet sitters for pet owners.
+It is based in Brisbane and a nationally registered NDIS provider.
 PetCloud was named a finalist in the Lord Mayor's Business Awards for Digital Strategy.
 In 2017, founder Deb Morrison was selected as 2017 Finalist for Young Entrepreneur in Brisbane.

 Services

 PetCloud was founded by Deborah Morrison.
 PetCloud has been providing pet care services including dog walking, house sitting, grooming, pet taxis, pet sitting.
 The company has been featured in national and local media including Business News Australia, Brisbane Times.
 In December, 2016, PetCloud was named a finalist in the Lord Mayor's Business Awards for Digital Strategy and a finalist for High Growth Start Up.

 PetCloud is partnered with RSPCA across most States in Australia.
-20% of PetCloud booking revenues goes back to supporting the rescue work of their RSPCA Partners.
+The 20% of PetCloud booking revenues is relegated to support the rescue work of their RSPCA Partners.